 - Be intentional about how we spend our time

-Below I’ll share details on each aspect of how we simplify the holidays!
+Below I’ll share details on how to simplify Christmas for more joy and less stress.

 - Shopping/making gifts